-- 17.1 Where required, participating schools shall provide competition officials based on the requirements of the sport-specific rules. - 17.2 School staff12 and students can serve as officials when required by Para.
-17.1. - 17.3 Schools should ensure that the appointed competition officials are present to fulfil their duties as scheduled by the Convenor and in alignment to Aspiration 3 (Refer to Annex A).
+- 17.1 Where required, participating schools shall provide competition officials based on the requirements of the sport-specific rules. - 17.2 School staff7 and students can serve as officials when required by Para.
+17.1. - 17.3 Schools should ensure that the appointed competition officials are present to fulfil their duties as scheduled by the Convenor and in alignment to Aspiration 3 (Refer to Annex A). - 17.4 Where required by the netball rules and regulations, competition officials should declare any potential conflict of interest to the NSGOC before the start of the competition.